svekars/pachyderm/doc/deployment/deploy_w_tls.md

 trusted certificate and a private key.
 For many organizations, TLS is a security requirement that ensures integrity of their data.
 Before you can enable TLS, you need to obtain a certificate from a trusted CA, such as Let's Encrypt, Cloudflare, or other.
+Self-signed certificates are supported.
 You can enable TLS during the deployment of your Pachyderm cluster by providing a path to your CA certificate and your private key by using the `--tls` flag with the `pachctl deploy` command.